Home

 Who we are

-The Institute is headed by a president, is governed by an executive committee, and is supported by an expert advisory board.
+The Institute is headed by a president, is governed by an executive committee, and is supported by an advisory board.

-A new short video, Why do we need a Governor General?, outlines the Crown’s role in government formation.
+A short video, Why do we need a Governor General?, outlines the Crown’s role in government formation.
 Also available in French and Cree.

 Publications